 It’s true.
 Your parents may call it collecting, thriftiness or any number of names, but in your eyes, it’s going to look like hoarding (just as your own attic would look to outsiders).

 Help them go through their belongings and chose what to let go, then get it to Goodwill or the dumpster as quickly as possible before they change their minds.
+Some good housekeeping help, such as Las Vegas cleaning services, can be a life saver at this point.

 Avoid commenting on the astounding masses of junk — it’s not junk to your parents.
 It’s their memories, their lives.
 Don’t be insensitive.